bmr-cymru/stratify/README.md

 * Boot the Live image and wait for the Live desktop to load.

-* Open a terminal and run "su -" to gain root privileges.
+* Open a terminal and run `su -` to gain root privileges.

 # 2.2.
 Configuring a host virtual machine